-Analysis: In 2016-2017 100% of students scored Acceptable or Target on the MC and oral comprehensive exams.
-To continue to gather baseline data, provide consistent measures, and detect anomalies, no changes were made to the goal and/or outcomes at that time.
+Analysis: In 2017-2018, 100% of students scored Acceptable or Target on the MC and oral comprehensive exams (n=13).

-In 2017-2018, 100% of students scored Acceptable or Target on the MC and oral comprehensive exams (n=13).
+In Fall 2018 and Spring 2019, 100% of students scored Acceptable or Target on the MC and oral comprehensive exams (n=17; 12 Fall grads; 5 Spring grads).
 These results indicate student learning and achievement is taking place at Acceptable or Target scores in the CACREP Core areas.
 The common core areas represent knowledge areas that are fundamental to the counseling profession.
 The eight areas of curricular experience required by CACREP to prepare all counselors include: (1) professional counseling orientation and ethical practice, (2) social and cultural diversity, (3) human growth and development, (4) career development, (5) counseling and helping relationships, (6) group counseling and group work, (7) assessment and testing, and (8) research and program evaluation.